NSW Higher School Certificate (HSC) results are developed using fair, rigorous and publicly accountable processes.

 Other post-HSC services

-Careers Advisory Service – The Careers Advisory Service is a free phone and email service offered by the NSW Department of Education and Communities available after results are released in December.
+Careers Advisory Service – The Careers Advisory Service is a free phone and email service offered by the NSW Department of Education and available after results are released in December.
 The service provides students and their families or caregivers with up-to-date, relevant and impartial information about the range of available career and study options.

 TAFE NSW – TAFE NSW is the largest provider of vocational education and training in Australia.
 Many HSC courses give students credit towards TAFE credentials.
 Credit can be gained from general courses, such as Geography and Visual Arts, as well as from courses that include vocational units of competency.